-Day 2: Friday 28 September, Venice
+Day 2: Friday 27 September, Venice

-- Piazza San Marco and Basilica San Marco

-- Doge's Palace

-- Afternoon tea at Caffè Florian
+- Piazza San Marco, the Doge's Palace & Basilica San Marco - Afternoon tea at Caffè Florian

 Our program begins in Piazza San Marco.
-We shall study the square and the façades of its remarkable buildings: San Marco, the Torre dell'Orologio, the Procuratie, the Campanile and Loggetta, Sansovino's Library, the Mint and the Doge's Palace.
+We shall study the square and the façades of its remarkable buildings: San Marco, the Torre dell'Orologio, the Procuratie, the Campanile and Loggetta, Sansovino's

+Library, the Mint and the Doge's Palace.
 We shall focus on the development of the republic's political core, its institutions and aspirations, and their expression in art and culture, from the Byzantine style of San Marco to Renaissance Classicism and Sansovino's vision for this most beautiful of all city squares.
-The ethereal interior of the great church of San Marco will be explored to understand the evolution of the mosaics which cover its domes, arches and walls and how they echo a medieval vision of heaven.

-Following some time at leisure for lunch we tour Venice's magnificent Palazzo Ducale (Doge's Palace), which was the governmental, diplomatic, administrative and judicial centre of the Republic, as well as the Doge's residence, for nearly a millennium, until Napoleon destroyed the Serenissima's independence in 1797.
+We shall take a tour of Venice's magnificent Palazzo Ducale (Doge's Palace), which was the governmental, diplomatic, administrative and judicial centre of the Republic, as well as the Doge's residence, for nearly a millennium, until Napoleon destroyed the Serenissima's independence in 1797.
 John Ruskin called it 'the central building of the world', a consummate fusion of Roman, Gothic and Islamic elements that, despite constant renovation, particularly after the great fire of 1577, preserves a unique sense of unity in diversity.
 The palace's canal façade constitutes a masterly balance.
 The great upper wall fronting the room of the Great Council is lightened by shimmering Islamic patterns of white Istrian and pink Verona stone so that visually it does not bear down oppressively upon the two stories of supporting arcades that represent the very best of Venetian Gothic.
 Within, the courtyard and governmental chambers add wonderful Renaissance architectural elements created by masters like Andrea Palladio.
 The interior presents a treasure house of late Renaissance painting, of masters such as Tintoretto and Veronese, the imagery of whose vast canvases extols the virtues of the Republic.
 As you walk from chamber to chamber you will become increasingly aware of the great wealth and powerful pride of the aristocratic elite that ruled Venice.